 In the example above, the rmw binary will be installed to

 $HOME/.local/bin and documentation to

 On macOS, you may get a message during 'configure' that the menu

 library can't be found.
 The ncurses menu library isn't provided by

 default but can be installed using

 ninja uninstall (uninstalls the program if installed with 'ninja install`)

-Note that the uninstall does not remove any language files that were installed.
+Note that if using Meson version < 0.60.0, uninstall does not remove any language files that were installed.
 To remove them: